danweitzel/webpage/content/post/linuxsocialscience/index.md

 ### Installing R packages

 You can install R packages from within R using the `install.packages()` command or you can use your terminal to do that (that's the recommended way!).
+Just a heads up, the approach described here is only working for LTS releases.

 Just add the current CRAN repository: